drwpow/blog/posts/responsive-type-scales-in-css.md

 Because as soon as your base size increases to `32px`, headings have to be proportionately bigger to match!
 No, headings are only headings _if_ they’re noticably larger than normal text.

 So how do we deal with relationships?
-We do so by counting in steps.
+We know that a type scale is expressed in steps already, but now we have to think in **relative steps** from one size to another.
 Taking the scale we had before, let’s slide the bottom numbers to center around our base font size—`16px`—to measure how far away other numbers are, relatively: